 Being able to grab these frozen bags of riced cauliflower is so awesome, and I try to keep one or two on hand for quick recipes like this but the frozen bags can get pricey if you have a large family so if it saves you money, then making your own may be the way to go.

-This low carb and the gluten-free recipe works as a great sub on low carb and grain free diets.
+This low-carb and gluten-free recipe works as a great sub on low-carb and grain-free diets.
 It also works as an “S” meal if you are following THM.

 Not only is this recipe healthier than those you find in the local buffets but it is pretty simple to adapt and prepare.
-Dinner ready in less than an hour, how awesome is that?
+Is dinner ready in less than an hour, how awesome is that?